ALGO

-ALGO is an algebraic programming language developed for the Bendix G-15 computer.
+ALGO (no "L") is an algebraic programming language developed for the Bendix G-15 computer.

 ALGO was one of several programming languages inspired by the Preliminary Report on the International Algorithmic Language written in Zürich in 1958.
 This report underwent several modifications before becoming the Revised Report on which most ALGOL implementations are based.
 As a result, ALGO and other early ALGOL-related languages have a very different syntax from ALGOL 60.

 Example

 Here is the Trabb Pardo – Knuth algorithm in ALGO: